Tax Tax Advice

 Small business owners can deduct the cost of ‘plant and machinery’ equipment, including computing, manufacturing and office equipment (e.g. computers, printers, scanners, fax machines, computer software, office desks and chairs) prior to calculating the company’s Corporation Tax bill, provided the equipment is purchased in the company name and invoices and receipts are retained to prove this.

-The business can claim these deductions under its Annual Investment Allowance, which currently allows up to £200,000 of plant and machinery deductions each year.
+The business can claim these deductions under its Annual Investment Allowance, which currently allows up to £1 million of qualifying plant and machinery expenditure to be deducted each year under the Annual Investment Allowance.

 What's it worth?
 It’s fair to say that a typical small business in London is unlikely to get very close to fully utilising its £200,000 Annual Investment Allowance!
 A more realistic tax saving would be a one off sum of £320 (based on the cost of buying a MacBook with a printer and a range of business software).